claudiodangelis/claudiodangelis.github.io/about.md

 ## Timeline
 **2022**
+- Started working as Senior Site Reliability Engineer as my day job
 - Moved to Paris

 **2021**
 - Visited Paris
 - Took a sabbatical from work to start traveling again

 **2020**
 - Published [qrcp](https://github.com/claudiodangelis/qrcp), a refactoring of qr-filetransfer, a tool to transfer files over wifi from your computer to your mobile device by scanning a QR code without leaving the terminal